MoaazMagDii/id-generation-service/README.md

 ## 🎯 Overview

-This project was built as part of a college assignment to apply and practice core OOP concepts in a real-world scenario.
+This project was built in 2022 as part of a college assignment to apply and practice core OOP concepts in a real-world scenario.

 The application allows users to generate structured IDs based on customizable rules, while showcasing clean code organization and object-oriented design.